Paul W.M. Fedak, MD

 🫶

-I am a cardiac surgeon, scientist, and system leader committed to transforming how we heal—by bridging innovation with humanity and excellence with presence.
-Through a career rooted in discovery, precision, and mentorship, I strive to create spaces where science advances, people flourish, and bold leadership reshapes what’s possible in healthcare and beyond.
+I am a surgeon, scientist, and system leader committed to transforming how we heal — by bridging innovation with humanity and excellence with presence.
+My work has always been at the intersection of science, surgery, and story: where technology advances, people flourish, and leadership reimagines what is possible in healthcare.

-My passion lies in translating cutting-edge science from bench to bedside.
-My work focuses on developing and advancing new surgical therapies for patients with advanced heart disease—where medicine, research, and technology intersect.
-As a surgeon-scientist, I lead the Campbell Family Translational Research Program, where we train the next generation and develop biomaterials and tissue-engineered solutions for cardiovascular disease.
+As a cardiac surgeon and translational scientist, I have dedicated my career to developing new therapies for patients with advanced heart disease.
+I direct the Campbell Family Translational Research Program, where we train the next generation and pioneer biomaterials and tissue-engineered solutions for cardiovascular disease.

-After completing my MD and PhD at the University of Toronto, I trained in cardiac surgery (FRCSC).
-I pursued fellowship training in complex heart failure and valve surgery at Northwestern University.
-My research has led to innovations in sternal closure, tissue regeneration, and the surgical management of bicuspid aortic valve disease.
-I’ve authored over 250 peer-reviewed publications, with more than 20,000 citations.
-With an h-index of 66, I am recognized as one of the most highly cited surgeon-scientists in cardiovascular research globally.
+After completing my MD and PhD at the University of Toronto, I trained in cardiac surgery (FRCSC) and advanced heart failure/valve surgery at Northwestern University.
+My research has contributed to innovations in sternal closure, tissue regeneration, and the surgical management of bicuspid aortic valve disease.
+With over 250 peer-reviewed publications and more than 22,000 citations (h-index 66), I am recognized among the most highly cited surgeon-scientists in cardiovascular research worldwide.

 Fundraising for heart health with my wife, Robyn